yura505/robinbot/README.md

 ```

 - View and edit `conf.js`.
-- It's possible to use Robinbot in "paper trading" mode without making any changes.
+- You must add your Robinhood login/password and Quandl API key to configuration file for paper and live trading.
-- You must add your Robinhood login/password and quandl API key to configuration file.
+- For backtesting you have to provide only your Quandl API key to conf.js, no Robinhood credentials needed.
 - Quandl API key can be free obtained from quandl.com

 Install dependencies: